curl/curl/docs/libcurl/opts/CURLINFO_EARLYDATA_SENT_T.md

 data is used, this reports 0.

 TLS earlydata is only attempted when CURLSSLOPT_EARLYDATA is set for the transfer.
-And it can only be used by libcurl if a TLS session exists that announces support for this TLS feature.
+In addition, it is only used by libcurl when a TLS session exists that announces support.

 Note that the amount is **negative** when the sent data was rejected by the server.
 TLS allows a server that announces support for earlydata to